shengzhi/gowechat/README.md

 # gowechat
-Wechat development framework in go lang
+It's a play toy, for learning how to develop Wechat application with go lang